 The annual meeting will be held at Hess Corporation, 1501 McKinney Street, Houston, Texas 77010 on Wednesday, May 7, 2014 at 10:00 a.m., local time.
 When you arrive, signs will direct you to the appropriate room.
-Please note that the doors to the meeting room will not be open until [] a.m.
+Please note that the doors to the meeting room will not be open until 9:00 a.m.
 You should be prepared to present valid government-issued photo identification, such as a driver's license or passport, for admittance.
 In addition, if you are a stockholder of record, your name will be verified against the list of stockholders of record prior to admittance to the annual meeting.
-If you are a beneficial owner, you must provide proof of beneficial ownership on the record date, such as your account statement showing that you owned our stock as of March 20, 2014, a copy of the voting instruction form provided by your broker, trustee or nominee, or other similar evidence of ownership.
+If you are a beneficial owner, you must provide proof of beneficial ownership, such as your account statement showing that you own our stock, a copy of the voting instruction form provided by your broker, trustee or nominee, or other similar evidence of ownership.
 If you do not provide valid government-issued photo identification and comply with the other procedures outlined above, you will not be admitted to the annual meeting.
 You do not need to attend the annual meeting to vote.
 Even if you plan to attend the annual meeting, please submit your vote in advance as instructed herein.